tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 This library provides algorithms to make fillets and chamfers on shape edges.
 The following cases are addressed:

- * Corners and apexes with different radii;
+ * corners and apexes with different radii,
- * Corners and apexes with different concavity.
+ * Ccorners and apexes with different concavity.

 If there is a concavity, both surfaces that need to be extended and those, which do not, are processed.

 @subsection occt_modalg_6_1 Fillets
 @subsection occt_modalg_6_1_1 Fillet on shape

-A fillet is a smooth face replacing a sharp edge.

-*BRepFilletAPI_MakeFillet* class allows filleting a shape.
+A fillet is a smooth face replacing a sharp edge. *BRepFilletAPI_MakeFillet* class allows filleting a shape.
 To produce a fillet, it is necessary to define the filleted shape at the construction of the class and add fillet descriptions using the *Add* method.
 A fillet description contains an edge and a radius.
 The edge must be shared by two faces.
 The fillet is automatically extended to all edges in a smooth continuity with the original edge.
 It is not an error to add a fillet twice, the last description holds.

-@image html /user_guides/modeling_algos/images/modeling_algos_image038.png "Filleting two edges using radii r1 and r2."
-@image latex /user_guides/modeling_algos/images/modeling_algos_image038.png "Filleting two edges using radii r1 and r2."
+@figure{/user_guides/modeling_algos/images/modeling_algos_image038.png "Filleting two edges using radii r1 and r2."}

 In the following example a filleted box with dimensions a,b,c and radius r is created.